cpske/ISP/code-quality/code-quality-tools.md

   - otherwise, install it as stand-alone tool: `pip3 install pydocstyle`

 * [Pylama](https://github.com/klen/pylama) A wrapper for 9 different tools, including the tools in Flake8.
-  - not as popular as the above tools

 * This [Github repo][github-code-analysis-tools] has more details and even more tools.